 Also included in the aircraft financing are various government tax programs for new and used planes that enable you to accelerate the depreciation.
-That’s something you may want to check with your accountant.
+That’s something you may want to investigate with your accountant.

 Insurance.
-Next up is insurance, which like car insurance protects the aircraft owner from financial loss caused by damage to the airplane or persons or property.
-The main factor with insurance is the time and type and total number of hours you have.
+Next up is insurance which, like car insurance, protects the aircraft owner from financial loss caused by damage to the airplane or persons or property.
+The main factor with insurance is the time in type and total number of hours you have.

 Insurance policies on small planes are generally what are called name-insured policies.
 That is a policy written on a certain airplane.
 Pilots are named to that policy.
 Obviously, you as the owner would be one of the names insured.
-If you have other people who you are going to permit to fly the airplane, they would be named on the policy as well.
+If you have other people who are allowed to fly the airplane, they would be named on the policy.

 There is also a provision for open pilots on these name-insured policies.
-Open pilot standards might be something like a pilot with 100 hours and 25 hours in tight.
-In which case, the insurance company is going to assume that that pilot is qualified to fly the airplane and he will not have to add that person as a name insured.
+Open pilot standards might be something like a pilot with 100 hours and 25 hours in type.
+In which case, the insurance company is going to assume that that pilot is qualified to fly the airplane and he will not have to add that person as a named insured.

-Expect to pay anywhere from $600 a year up for your [annual aircraft insurance] premium depending on the airplane, your time and type and your total hours. $1,100 a year seems to be fairly typical of a 172 class airplane flown by a VFR pilot.
-That was what I was paying when I first bought my airplane.
-After I got 350 hours total time by which time I also had my instrument reading, my premium went down to $600 a year.
+Expect to pay anywhere from $600 a year and up for your [annual aircraft insurance] premium depending on the airplane, your time and type and your total hours. $1,100 a year seems to be fairly typical of a Cessna 172 class airplane flown by a VFR pilot.
+That was what I was paying when I first bought my PA-28 Warrior.
+After I reached 350 hours total time (by which time I also had my instrument rating), my premium went down to $600 a year.

 Sources for insuring an airplane include insurance brokers, AOPA and EAA which is the Experimental Aircraft Association, also have insurance programs.
 They don’t actually underwrite the insurance but they work with other people who do.